directus/directus/docs/cloud/tiers-and-billing.md

 ## Standard

+This tier is for "production ready" service and with.
+Here are the key features.

 - **Project Name** – Custom
 - **URL** - Custom _(if it's available of course)_
 - **Datacenter** – United States (East).